 WatchOS 6: The biggest features

 Dedicated App Store

-WatchOS 6 will bring a dedicated App Store to Apple Watch, allowing you to shop tens of thousands of apps and download them directly to your wrist.
-It means you won't need to have an app on your iPhone for it to be on your wrist.
-You can search the Apple Watch App Store using Siri, Scribble or Dictation and you'll be able to tap on an app and read all about it before downloading.
+WatchOS 6 brings a dedicated App Store to Apple Watch, allowing you to shop tens of thousands of apps and download them directly to your wrist.
+It means you don't need to have an app on your iPhone for it to be on your wrist.
+You can search the Apple Watch App Store using Siri, Scribble or Dictation and you can tap on an app and read all about it before downloading.

-Apple Watch is great for snapshot activity tracking, but WatchOS 6 will make it even better, offering access to all the other data your Watch captures without you perhaps realising.
-The new software will introduce a new Trends feature that shows whether a metric is heading up or down, from VO2 Max to walking pace.
+Apple Watch is great for snapshot activity tracking, but WatchOS 6 makes it even better, offering access to all the other data your Watch captures without you perhaps realising.
+The new software introduces a new Trends feature that shows whether a metric is heading up or down, from VO2 Max to walking pace.

-Trends will compare your latest 90-day averages to longer-term performances over a year to see how you're doing.
+Trends compares your latest 90-day averages to longer-term performances over a year to see how you're doing.
 If you're slacking, you'll get coaching suggestions to get you back on track.

 Female health tracking

-WatchOS 6 will introduce female health tracking to Apple Watch - something the likes of Fitbit already offers.
-Female users will gain insight into their menstrual cycle, allowing them to track irregularities and symptoms, as well as learn windows of fertility.
+WatchOS 6 introduces female health tracking to Apple Watch - something the likes of Fitbit already offers.
+Female users can gain insight into their menstrual cycle, allowing them to track irregularities and symptoms, as well as learn windows of fertility.

 Users will need to use the Cycle Tracking app to log daily information about their menstrual cycle, such as flow, along with symptoms like headaches or cramps and you'll also be able to add results from ovulation tests or basal thermometer readings.

-They will then be able to see cycle length and variation in a simple graphical chart on the redesigned Health app on iPhone, and they will be alerted when a Fertile Window may start.
+You'll then be able to see cycle length and variation in a simple graphical chart on the redesigned Health app on iPhone, and you'll be alerted when a Fertile Window may start.